UbaidurRehman1/java_2020/readme.md

         - no other thread can access the other synchronized method when object is locked
         - other threads can access non synchronized blocks or methods when object is locked
 - ### Volatile Variable
     - Volatile variable ensure the memory visibility.
-It stores in the main memory on in the cache or registers.
+It stores in the main memory not in the cache or registers.
     - ```syncrhonization```  ensure both memory visibility and atomicity
 - ### Atomic variables
     - Atomic variables are not blocking while ```synchronize``` keyword is blocking.
     - Use Atomic variables where we want to update a single value cause atomic variables are not blocking.
         - Blocking is costly cause of thread suspension and then resumption

+- ### Wait and Notify
+    - Wait and Notify are the methods of Object Class
+    - Each Object has a lock
+    - When we call wait, then its mean we are locking the object
+    - When we call notify then we are releasing the lock
+    - Demo is in ```src/main/java/com/ubaid/concurrency/waitNotifyDemo/App.java```